pakal/rsfile/doc/rsfile_streams.rst

 The replacement for **io.FileIO** has a quite different constructor, giving a far broader range of possible semantics, as well as some new attributes.

+Note that the "share-delete" semantic has been on enforced on win32 as on unix, which means that files opened with this library can still be moved/deleted in the filesystem while they're open.
+However, on win32 it may result in "stale files", which are not really deleted until the last handle to them is closed.

 .. autoclass:: RSFileIO